jayeshchoudhary/CP/README.md

 # CP
-Collection of Problems which I solved while Practicing Competitive Programming
+Collection of Problems which I solved while Practicing Competitive Programming and DS Algo.